 - Rain gear or sunglasses and headcover depending on the weather

-- Backpack with water (2L minimum recommended), snacks and packed lunch
+- Backpack with water, snacks and packed lunch

 Additional Information

-- There are no public toilets on this walk
+- There are no toilets at Pluckley Station

 Where to eat and drink: